Invariant Gibbs measures for 1D NLS in a trap: Main results

 Following the rationale of the finite dimensional case, one expects the Gibbs measure of the form

 to be invariant under the dynamics of \eqref{eq:intro NLS}.
 However, the above expression is formal since there is no infinite dimensional Lebesgue measure.

-In the seminal work \cite{LebRosSpe-88}, Lebowitz, Rose, and Speer gave a rigorous justification, by means of techniques from constructive quantum field theory~\cite{Simon-74,GliJaf-87}, for the existence of Gibbs measures for 1D periodic NLS.
+In the seminal work \cite{LebRosSpe-88}, Lebowitz, Rose, and Speer studied, by means of techniques from constructive quantum field theory~\cite{Simon-74,GliJaf-87}, the normalizability and non-normalizability of Gibbs measures for 1D periodic NLS.
 More precisely, by rewriting \eqref{eq:Gibbs} as

 they defined $\mu$ as an absolutely continuous probability measure with respect to the Gaussian measure